EslamAhmed171/Instabug-internship-assessment/db.md

 # Instabug-internship-assessment
-This repository contains solutions to the problems of Instabug internship assessment db section
+This setion contains solutions to the problems of Instabug internship assessment db section.

 ## Problem 1: Find top 100 students!